TheBurkeLab/MSI/README.md

-# MSI-Dev
+# Multi-Scale-Informatics [Development Version]
-Development version of MSI.
-Serves as a staging ground for merging Carly-MSI, Mark-MSI, and the outdated package version of MSI (see other GitHub repo)
+This repository serves as a staging ground for merging "Carly-MSI", "Mark-MSI", and "MSI-pkg" (the outdated version saved elsewhere on the Burke Lab GitHub)